 Your ability to breast-feed may be affected by Breast Lift surgery, but mammograms and self-examination are not affected.

-It is worth noting that breast lift surgery, like breast reduction surgery, can six to twelve months to reach its final shape so you can appreciate the permanent change in your appearance.
-More recent techniques enable us to have fewer scars.
+It is worth noting that breast lift surgery, like breast reduction surgery or a combined breast reduction and lift, can take six to twelve months to reach its final shape so you can appreciate the permanent change in your appearance.
+More recent techniques have enabled us to have fewer scars.

 If breast implants are required following breast lift surgery, a wait time of approximately twelve weeks is needed before the implants may be placed as Dr Konrat performs this procedure as a staged operation.
 The reasons for this are important and are to ensure the best possible outcome for the surgery and for patient safety.